chriskormaris/NeuralNetworksInNumPy/README.md

 The Neural Networks implemented here are CNNs (Convolutional Neural Networks) that classify given data to multiple categories.
 The learning method is supervised, because during training labeled data are used.

+Slightly based on code from this repository: <a href="https://github.com/dennybritz/nn-from-scratch">Implementing a Neural Network from Scratch in Python</a>

 ## Neural Network for Digit Classification of MNIST Dataset

 Unzip the MNIST data from the file "mnisttxt.zip", in the same directory where the Python files are.